nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * `MainWindow` receives the `ShowCommandResult` and displays the information and lab results of the identifed student.

 Step 2.
-The user key in `show 2`: The side panel is updated with the information and lab results of the student at index 2
+The CS2100 TA key in `show 2`: The side panel is updated with the information and lab results of the student at index 2

 Step 3.
-The user key in `show 3`: ProgrammerError will show an error message in the `resultDisplay`, warning the user that the index is invalid.
+The CS2100 TA key in `show 3`: ProgrammerError will show an error message in the `resultDisplay`, warning the user that the index is invalid.
 This is triggered by `CommandException`, which is thrown by `ShowCommand`.

 The following sequence diagram shows how the show command works:

 ![ShowSequenceDiagram](images/commands/ShowCommand/ShowSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a CS2100 TA executes a new command:

 ![ShowActivityDiagram](images/commands/ShowCommand/ShowActivityDiagram.png)